 For example, if one of your users is sharing a document with sensitive data (such as credit card details), your organisation’s label will appear at the top to inform the user of the label.
 The user can then classify the document under this label and track and control how it is used in the future.

-Azure Rights Management (RMS) is the technology that protects information under AIPD labels and is integrated with all other Microsoft cloud applications and services like Office 365.
+Azure Rights Management (RMS) is the technology that protects information under AIPD labels and is integrated with all other Microsoft cloud applications and services like Microsoft 365.
 It uses inbuilt encryption, identity and authorisation policies to keep control of data, and ensure access is only granted to those that should have it.

 Because classification is easy and labels and permissions are straightforward, data protection at with Azure Information Protection is highly recommended to take advantage of – and it works no matter where the data is stored or who it’s shared with.